 The most prevalent public concern, thus far, is a traffic increase.
 New employment will produce a small influx of traffic due to employee commutes.
 The site's potential use as a data center will introduce far fewer passenger vehicle and truck trips than similarly sized buildings and industrial developments due to the limited amount of employees needed for day-to-day operations.
 Fewer additional vehicle trips than other potential land uses places less of a burden on existing infrastructure.
 The GP calls for this area to be developed as an employment hub, making added traffic a known and anticipated impact to the area.
 Currently, a single southbound lane exists along the rezone frontage.
 As discussed in Section 8.0, Bullard Avenue will be improved to 3 lanes in each direction, which will support the addition of traffic generated from future development.
 The minimally impactful traffic increase from the anticipated data center will also result in minimally impactful traffic-related noise.
-The anticipated data center use will benefit the community in the form of significant tax revenue as a result of energy consumption, real estate taxes, and equipment as well as improvements to Bullard Wash and Bullard Avenue that will benefit the general public and the city of Goodyear as a whole.
+The anticipated data center use will benefit the community in the form of significant tax revenue as a result of energy consumption, real estate taxes, and equipment.
+Furthermore, the developer will be making significant improvements to the surrounding area with the channelization of Bullard Wash, establishing a landscaped pedestrian trail that connects Van Buren to Yuma Road and the improvements to Bullard Avenue.
+All of these improvements will add value and benefit the nearby residents and the City of Goodyear as a whole.